wso2/docs-is/en/includes/guides/api-authorization.md

 The relationship between these entities is as follows:

 - [Management/Organization APIs]({{base_path}}/apis/) and [business APIs](#register-a-business-api) along with their permissions are defined in the form of API resources.
-- The administrator,
+- The administrator does the following to enforce RBAC to an application.
-    1. authorizes an application to consume certain API resources and permissions.
+      1. Authorize an application to consume certain API resources and permissions.
-    2. selects the role audience for the application.
+      2. Select the role audience for the application.
 (This decides whether the application consumes application roles defined specifically for it or organization roles available throughout the organization.)

-    3. creates a role that grants some permissions for selected APIs authorized for the application.
+      3. Create an application/organization role that grants permissions for selected APIs.
-    4. collects users who should be granted this role and creates a group.
+      4. Collect users who should be granted this role and create a group.
-    5. assigns the group to the role so that members of the group inherit the permissions defined in the role.
+      5. Assign users individually or as a group to the role so that members of the group inherit the permissions defined in the role.
-    6. optionally, selects external groups that should be assigned to the above role when logging in with an external IdP.
+      6. Optionally, select external groups that should be assigned to the above role when logging in with an external identity provider.

-- Users logging into the application can perform limited actions on the selected APIs as defined in the role.
+- Users logging into the application can then perform actions on the selected APIs based on the role.

-??? note "Sample scenario"
+??? note "Learn more with a sample scenario"

     The following diagram depicts a sample use case of RBAC. </br>